An invitation to Alexandrov geometry: CAT(0) spaces: The 4-point condition

-In the proposition above, it does not matter which definition of convergence for metric spaces you use, as long as any quadruple of points in the limit space can be arbitrarily well approximated by quadruples in the sequence of metric spaces.
+In the proposition above, it does not matter which definition of convergence for metric spaces we use, as long as any quadruple of points in the limit space can be arbitrarily well approximated by quadruples in the sequence of metric spaces.
+In particular, it works for the so-called \emph{ultralimits}; see for example \cite{petrunin-2023}.